Unmet need in severe asthma

 Sub-optimal control of severe asthma

 Healthcare resource utilisation and specifically OCS use is higher among patients with uncontrolled asthma.16 Sub-optimal management of patients can also influence the likelihood of hospital readmissions.
-9.2% and 4.7% of patients in the US and UK, respectively, who had an asthma-related emergency department (ED) visit or hospitalisation, were re-admitted within 30 days.17 In Canada, nearly 20% of patients with asthma were readmitted into the ED within 30 days following an initial asthma-related ED visit.18 Readmissions were associated with increased disease severity, exacerbation frequency and a higher GINA step.17 Many patients are prescribed SCS when attending the ED with an exacerbation.19
+In a US database of 5167 patients, 9.2% of those who had an asthma-related emergency department visit or hospitalisation were readmitted within 30 days.
+Similarly, in the UK database of 2904 patients, 4.7% of patients were re-admitted within 30 days.17 In Canada, nearly 20% of patients with asthma (n=12456) were readmitted into the ED within 30 days following an initial asthma-related ED visit.18 Readmissions were associated with increased disease severity, exacerbation frequency and a higher GINA step.17 Many patients are prescribed SCS when attending the ED with an exacerbation.19

 To find out more about the current burden and guidelines of severe asthma in the ED, click here.